 20% of Overall Score

-For this criterion, I considered the following features to be key to a fairly priced cloud POS software: a base plan that costs under $75 per month, zero installation fee, and the availability of volume processing discounts.
-I also gave points to those that allowed more than 10 users and devices, as well as an unlimited number of transactions.
+For this criterion, we considered the following features to be key to a fairly priced cloud POS software: a base plan that costs under $75 per month, a zero-cost installation fee, and the availability of volume processing discounts.
+We also gave points to those that allowed more than 10 users and devices and unlimited transactions.

 15% of Overall Score

-Ease of use is important to operating a software that works remotely.
-Thus, I gave points to those that offer online training and tutorials, as well as provided 24/7 access to customer support.
+Ease of use is important to operating software that works remotely.
+Thus, we gave points to those that offer compatibility with devices that run on popular operating software, online training and tutorials, and 24/7 access to customer support.

 10% of Overall Score

-I considered any standout features for each system, how easy to use each product is, user reviews, and whether it generally offers a good value for its price.
+We considered user reviews, any standout features for each system, how easy to use each product is, and whether it generally offers a good value for its price.

 - Customer management: In addition to basic CRM functions like creating customer profiles, Lightspeed offers additional tools via Lightspeed Loyalty.
 This tool enables you to create a rewards program, build SMS and email marketing campaigns, send coupons and special offers, automatically segment customers for targeted messaging, create customer credit accounts, and generate detailed customer analytics.

 - Online sales and ecommerce: Lightspeed offers a robust ecommerce platform that enables businesses to create custom websites with built-in templates.
 From there, you can sell locally or to an international customer base.
 Additional features allow you to sell your products on social media channels, like Facebook and Instagram.

 - Reporting and analytics: Your cloud POS data can be accessed from any connected device to get a real-time look at what’s going on in your business.
 You can see how many customers visit your store, which items experience the most stockouts, and which hours your employees are working.
 Exporting your data into the reports module provides a more detailed picture.